schlatterbeck/sudokumaker/README.rst

 currently no Windows support for *pgapy* as it requires the pgapack library to be installed.
 For a skilled person it should be possible to get pgapack running on Windows, so if you're doing this, let me know.

+Version 0.2: README update

+The README (and the SF homepage which is generated from it) had wrong link to the project.
+Also the python package index didn't accept one of my classifier.
+Grmpf.

+ - Fix project link in README (SF Logo)
+ - Remove one classifier not accepted by pypi

 Version 0.1: Initial Release